 I recently looked on the internet to see what the Mains are doing now.
 Evidently, there was a rumor that was started about them not long after we used to listen to them that resulted in their savings and the money they had earned from their books being wiped out!

 So what is my point?
 Yes, I did ramble.
-The stories of people are interesting and important to me.
+The stories of people are interesting and important.
 Fortunately, those things are interesting to God too.
 He redeems the parts of our stories that are horrid and black.
 The parts we often try to hide and pretend aren’t there.
 But when it comes to showing His glory, those are often the places where His glory has the best chance to shine!
 It is that whole thing about His economy: When we are weak, He is strong.

 We see it in places like, “...for my power is made perfect in weakness.
 Therefore, I will boast all the more gladly of my weakness, so the power of Christ may rest upon me…For when I am weak, then I am strong.”
 (II Corinthians 12:9-10)